Understanding Sofreh Aghd in Persian Weddings

 If you are not Iranian or have never attended or planned an Iranian wedding ceremony, you may not be familiar with "Sofreh Aghd".
 In Farsi the word "sofreh" means 'spread' and "aghd" means 'ceremony'.
 This ceremonial tradition has been practiced for thousands of years by Iranian families around the world to celebrate their culture and heritage.

-There are many symbolic items which make up the Sofreh Aghd spread such as a mirror, honey, spices, sugar canes and more.
+There are many symbolic items that make up the Sofreh Aghd spread such as a mirror, honey, spices, sugar canes, and more.
 Here is a simple diagram of the main components of Sofreh Aghd:

 Let's look closer at the elements of Sofreh Aghd and the symbols they represent for the couple’s new and happy life together.